All Episodes

 Hi.

-Um I really think that you are highlighting a huge issue that is going on in the party today, and that is possibly another crisis of leadership that we have desperately needed since 2008.
+I really think that you are highlighting a huge issue that is going on in the party today, and that is possibly another crisis of leadership that we have desperately needed since 2008.

-I mean, you have Michael Steele who said that he will do anything to get an R in office.
+I mean, you have Michael Steele, who said that he will do anything to get an R in office.

-Do you think we have a fracture or are we getting the revamp that we really need?
+I mean, when you say the AT is already saying that we have a fracture, do you think we have a fracture or are we getting the revamp that we really need?

-Uh well, it's tough to say.
+Well, it's tough to say.

-Well, Florida, well, you get New York 23, you have Florida, you have I think this is gonna be something that's larger, but you still have some kind of leadership that is out of touch.
+You have, I think this is going to be something that's larger where you still have some leadership that is out of touch.

-Nobody's talking about that, but it has the same potential as New York 23.
+And nobody's talking about that, but it has the same potential as New York 23.

-Uh a Republican could win that race.
+A Republican could win that race.

-Uh and that that there's massive support for banning gay marriage.
+And there's massive support for banning gay marriage.

 And so Massachusetts is sending a brigade of gay activists in there to get out the gay vote in Maine tomorrow.

-Um you call it a revamp.
+You call it a revamp.

-I think what is happening, and it's we've got to be careful that we don't extrapolate too much from what happens tomorrow.
+I think what is happening, and we've got to be careful that we don't extrapolate too much from what happens tomorrow.

 New York 23 is big.